If you have any questions throughout the application process, please don't hesitate to contact the programme: firstname.lastname@example.org.

 If you wish to make use of the option to start your Master’s programme with an unfinished Bachelor’s degree, you will need to seriously consider the overall achievability of your combined study programme.
 Unfortunately, we are not able to make provisions for any overlaps in planning concerning exams, classes, etc.

-This regulation applies to students who want to start their Master’s at the UvA in September 2020 and are enrolled in a Bachelor’s or pre-Master’s programme at the UvA in 2019-2020, or in a Bachelor’s at another university in the Netherlands or in the EU/EEA.
+This regulation applies to Dutch/EU students who want to start their Master’s at the UvA in September 2022 and are enrolled in a Bachelor’s or pre-Master’s programme at the UvA in 2021-2022, or in a Bachelor’s at another university in the Netherlands or in the EU/EEA.

 If you are conditionally admitted please consult DataNose for details on which exact documents are required and when and how to send them.